 - Use a Yahoo or Google group, Meetup group, or Facebook group so that dads can find you and interact with other members online before attending a Meetup or event.

-- Read the resource information on how to Start a Dads Group, Grow a Dads Group and Maintain a Dads Group and contact our Community Chair if you need help or advice about your group.
+- Read the resource information on how to Start a Dads Group, Grow a Dads Group and Maintain a Dads Group and contact contact us if you need help or advice about your group.